-- Sound horn to warn surroundings after checking if there are obstacles in the area. - Replace the engine oil and fuel referring to recommended oils at page 7-55.
-Fill the anti-freeze solution to the coolant as - required.(1) Check if the parking brake is locked(With the - (2) Check if the gear selector lever is in the neutral position. - (3) Starting the engine while the ambient temperature is below 0°C. - 1 Turn the start key switch to "ON" position.
+- Sound horn to warn surroundings after checking if there are obstacles in the area. - Replace the engine oil and fuel referring to recommended oils at page 7-56.
+Fill the anti-freeze solution to the coolant as required.

-parking switch ON).

-- 2 Wait until the gauge of the monitor should be set. - 3 Push down the heating symbol () on the fuel heater switch so that it can heat the fuel oil after the heating signal (\mathfrak{W}) on the cluster goes out and then wait for 5 minutes. - 4 Turn the start key switch to "Start" position. - 5 Release the start key switch when the engine is started. - 6 Keep sufficiently idling condition after starting the engine.
-Travelling the machine or operation of the attachments could be caused shut-down of the engine. - In the event of the winter season, the fuel oil happens WAX from -6°C. When the ambient temperature is below -6°C, do not operate the machine under high load condition so that it can operate normally the fuel system of the engine, and operate the machine after keeping idle condition of the engine in a way. - (4) Starting the engine at freeze-up (severe cold winter season) condition. - 1 When the ambient temperature is below 0°C, carry out the same method according to above procedure. - 2 Operate the engine in a way so that it can supply a sufficient oil to the engine and hydraulic system due to heating the oil under low speed and low load condition after starting the engine. - 3 At the severe cold condition below -15°C, do not operate the machine under the high load condition after starting the engine in a way.
-Keep the idle condition of the engine for 20~30 minutes at the severe cold condition (freeze-up)
+- (1) Check if the parking brake is locked(With the parking switch ON). - (2) Check if the gear selector lever is in the neutral position. - (3) Starting the engine while the ambient temperature is below 0°C. - 1 Turn the start key switch to "ON" position. - 2 Wait until the gauge of the monitor should be set. - 3 Push down the heating symbol () on the fuel heater switch so that it can heat the fuel oil after the heating signal () on the cluster goes out and then wait for 5 minutes. - 4 Turn the start key switch to "Start" position. - 5 Release the start key switch when the engine is started. - 6 Keep sufficiently idling condition after starting the engine.
+Travelling the machine or operation of the attachments could be caused shut-down of the engine. - In the event of the winter season, the fuel oil happens WAX from -6°C. When the ambient temperature is below -6°C, do not operate the machine under high load condition so that it can operate normally the fuel system of the engine, and operate the machine after keeping idle condition of the engine in a way. - $\textcircled{1} \textbf{ Starting the engine at freeze-up (severe cold winter season) condition. } \\ \textbf{When the ambient temperature is below 0°C, carry out the same method according to above } \\$ - 2 procedure. - Operate the engine in a way so that it can supply a sufficient oil to the engine and hydraulic - 3 system due to heating the oil under low speed and low load condition after starting the engine.

-Keep the idle condition of the engine for 20~30 minutes at the severe cold condition (freeze-up condition).
+At the severe cold condition below -15°C, do not operate the machine under the high load condition after starting the engine in a way. - Keep the idle condition of the engine for 20~30 minutes at the severe cold condition (freeze-up condition).